GraphPKU/LIFT/README.md

 ## Quick start: apply LIFT to your models

-We recommend **using LIFT with LoRA** first, before exploring our Gated Memory adapter, since our implementation of Gated Memory is based on Llama and applying LoRA is much more easier.
+We recommend **using LIFT with LoRA** first, before exploring our Gated Memory adapter, since our implementation of Gated Memory is based on Llama and applying LoRA is much easier.

 ### Install the environment